arifhaidari/NLP_exploration/README.md

 Topic Modeling
 LDA
 NMF
+Deep Learning for NLP
+LSTM and RNN
+QA chat
+Artifical neural network (ANN)
+LSTM and GRU

 NMF is faster than LDA and can deal with larger dataset

 projects:
-find the topic of the article using LDA quora quetions labeling using NMF
+find the topic of the article using LDA quora quetions labeling using NMF word or next sentence prediction a chat bot using the babi dataset from facebook